Small Chest Late Renaissance Veneto Italy Early XVIII Century

 Style: Renaissance (1460-1630)

-With the Renaissance, furniture took on architectural forms, perfect proportions, adorned with rationally arranged decorations, taken from Greco-Roman iconography.
+During the Renaissance, furniture took on architectural forms, perfect proportions, and was adorned with rationally arranged decorations, taken from Greco-Roman iconography.

-Supports and feet carved in acanthus leaf or lion's paw appear at least from the early 1560s.
+Supports and feet carved in the shape of an acanthus leaf or a lion's paw appeared at least from the early 1460s.

-Next to parallelepiped chests appear others in the shape of a classic sarcophagus, with surfaces marked by ornamental metrics rigidly regulated within pilasters and frames.
+Alongside parallelepiped chests, others appeared in the shape of a classical sarcophagus, with surfaces marked by ornamental metrics rigidly disciplined within pilasters and frames.

-The novelty of the sculptural intaglio decoration deduced from archaeological remains triumphs, stylistic elements decoded and reworked in different compositional harmonies arranged in alternating plays of dentils, ovules, volutes, acanthus-shaped spirals, loricatures, dressings, candelabras and grotesques, and the whole relives pantheon of pagan mythology, to historize in particular chests, which the initial function of container of the wedding dowry takes over the new instance of real parade furniture.
+The novelty of the sculptural carving decoration derived from archaeological remains triumphs, decoded and reworked stylistic elements in different compositional harmonies arranged in alternating games of dentils, ovules, volutes, acanthus-shaped spirals, loricature, strigliature, grotesque candelabras, and the entire pantheon of pagan mythology comes to life again, in particular to decorate chests, which from their initial function as containers for the wedding dowry take over the new instance of real parade furniture.

-It should be remembered that the furniture displayed was generally richly embellished with gold leaf gilding.
+It is worth remembering that the displayed furniture was generally richly embellished with gold leaf gilding.

-In the first decades of the sixteenth century, the use of the Carthusian inlay definitively declined, although even in the Renaissance this technique had great renown, just think of the activity of the Tasso workshop in Florence.
+In the first decades of the sixteenth century the use of Certosina inlay definitively faded away, although even in the Renaissance this technique had great fame, just think of the activity of the Tasso workshop in Florence.

-A pair of candle holders between Renaissance and Baroque
+A pair of candle holders between the Renaissance and Baroque

-FineArt: Renaissance golden Cassina, Belloni family – Venice, 16th century
+FineArt: Renaissance Cassina gilded, Belloni family – Venice, 16th century

 The dictionary of antiques - Savonarola